 The Board of Directors currently consists of four (4) individuals.
 Directors are elected to hold office until the next annual meeting of stockholders and until their respective successors have been elected and qualified.
-The names and the respective ages of our directors are set forth below:
+The names and the respective ages of the four (4) nominees as of August 2, 2018 are set forth below: